kacunar/DynamicCharacterizationOfStructures/README.md

       - adx.py use the class created in adxl345.py but was done by me.

-      - This project is growing, so the codes will be constantly update.
+      - This project is developing, so the codes will be constantly update.